kubernetes/website/docs/concepts/configuration/secret.md

 #### Automatic Mounting of Manually Created Secrets

-We plan to extend the service account behavior so that manually created secrets (e.g. one containing a token for accessing a github account) can be automatically attached to pods based on their service account.
+Manually created secrets (e.g. one containing a token for accessing a github account) can be automatically attached to pods based on their service account.
-*This is not implemented yet.
-See [issue 9902](http://issue.k8s.io/9902).*
+See [here](/docs/tasks/run-application/podpreset/) for a detailed explanation of that process.

 ## Details